coldfusioncsr/mega/README.md

 are expected to lead by example, communicate, coordinate, help entire crew to earn more cars, parts over winnings.
 - g1 ops, to keep active players in, inactive/naughty members out.
 While stablizing old members are important for consistent behaviors.
 - g2 ops, to help members build an elite tuner car eligible for WEC, and remind members to attend 5 rounds of WEC in time.
-- g3 ops, to survey and measure for best wildcard time to maximize RPs, to help and remind members to collect and donate tokens in time, to encourage members to activate and attend wildcard campaigns.
+- g3 ops, to survey and measure for best wildcard time to maximize RP, to help and remind members to collect and donate tokens in time, to encourage members to activate and attend wildcard campaigns.

 deserve more respects, as they come to play as everyone else but spend extra time on managing crew.